 Return on reliability in a plant entails having a high level of availability, required to keep the production from unnecessary breakdowns.
 For us at MaintMaster, the return on reliability is about matching the need for availability over time, so that it has a positive effect on the results.
 The equipment must work when you need it, and you should be able to rely on it and its performance.
-That’s were we can help you.
-By working with processes, working methods, routines, training and tools, we can give our customers a major influence on the factors which ensure availability.
+That’s where we can help you.
+By working with processes, working methods, routines, training, and tools, we can give our customers a major influence on the factors which ensure availability.

 A system must support the working methods that are in place.
 All functions are meaningless if they are not used.
 Its use is the central element in having a system at all.
-You have the right to demand a high flexibility in all your systems, and you really need it for your maintenance system.
+You have the right to demand high flexibility in all your systems, and you really need it for your maintenance system.
 What our customers have in common is that they want to manage the flexibility themselves, without involving expensive consultants.
-A good maintenance system is adapted to suit the reality, not vice-versa.
-It utilizes our customers knowledge to the maximum, extends and develops it.
+A good maintenance system is adapted to suit reality, not vice-versa.
+It utilizes our customer's knowledge to the maximum, extends and develops it.
 It is you, as a customer, who has knowledge about your maintenance.

 When you get stuck or are looking for new ideas, it is extremely valuable to have someone to turn to.
 Someone who understands your business and has experience in it.
 To have someone where all questions are welcomed.